- Carpet detection not recognizing the carpet type

 Over-saturation complaints spike in humid conditions — ambient humidity causes the mop pad to hold more water, compounding the pump output on the same flow setting.

-- Carpet too thin or flat for detection
+- Carpet too thin or flat to be detected

 - Firmware issue affecting carpet detection